ttalpha/fish-shell-wsl/README.md

 - Connect to the postgres service and open the psql shell: <br />
 `sudo -u postgres psql`

-- Change password in case of authentication failed:<br />
+- Change password in case authentication failed:<br />
 `ALTER USER postgres WITH PASSWORD 'password';`